smooks/smooks-examples/pipelines/README.md

 </purchaseOrder>
 ```

-`core:delegate-reader` goes on to feed Freemarker’s instantiated template to `CrmVisitor`, in other words, `core:delegate-reader` converts the pipeline event stream into one `CrmVisitor` can visit:
+`core:rewrite` goes on to feed Freemarker’s instantiated template to `CrmVisitor`, in other words, `core:rewrite` converts the pipeline event stream into one `CrmVisitor` can visit:

 ```java
 // CrmVisitor.java